Fanm Rebèl: Digital and Public Heritage Assemblages of Women in the Haitian Revolution

 intellectual and creative work is so often devalued and invisibilized” (Meï, “Mount

-Holyoke,” 2020), for example, would not be possible without capital of any kind.[9]
-Nevertheless, its prolific early growth as[10] a bilingual project has undoubtedly helped to galvanise interconnected communities
+Holyoke,” 2020), for example, would not be possible without capital of any kind.

-and ensure its visibility for those whom it was designed to reach, especially people
+to galvanise interconnected communities and ensure its visibility for those whom it

-in Haiti and across the diaspora.
+was designed to reach, especially people in Haiti and across the diaspora.

 Its conception by Meï and Square as a truly collaborative and co-curated resource,